Reviews12 min read

 Here's a bold claim to start: Mailchimp might be the most over-defaulted-to tool in small business marketing.
 If you've been running a small business for more than five minutes, you've heard of it — it's practically synonymous with email marketing, the automatic answer when someone asks "what should I use to send newsletters?"
 But "popular" and "best for your situation" aren't always the same thing.
 After using Mailchimp on and off since 2018 and switching back to it again in 2025, I want to give you the honest Mailchimp review 2026 actually deserves — not a fluff piece, not a hate post, just real talk.

-TL;DR: Mailchimp is still a solid, capable email marketing platform — but it's gotten pricey, and the free plan has been quietly gutted over the years.
-It works best for small businesses that want a one-stop shop and don't mind paying a bit more for polish and integrations.
+TL;DR: Mailchimp is still a capable email marketing platform — but pricing has climbed, and the free plan has been quietly stripped down over the years.
+It works best for small businesses that want everything in one place and don't mind paying a bit more for polish and integrations.

 Quick Overview: Mailchimp at a Glance